Nina Elder: Awards, exhibitions, and publications

 In 2022, Elder was named one of 12 Artists to Know Now by Southwest Contemporary.
 She received the Pollock-Krasner Award in 2017 and was featured in New American Paintings.
 She was the 2020 commencement speaker for the Minneapolis College of Art and Design.
-She has participated in residencies at the Tamarind Institute, the Ucross Foundation, the Ellis Beauregard Foundation, the Sitka Center for Art and Ecology, among many others.
+She has participated in residencies at the Tamarind Institute, the Ucross Foundation, the Ellis Beauregard Foundation, the Sitka Center for Art and Ecology, among others.

 Elder has had solo exhibitions and major installations at the University of New Hampshire Museum of Art, Southern Utah Museum of Art, the Anchorage Museum, SITE Santa Fe, Central Features Contemporary Art, and the Albuquerque Museum.

-Elder's work has been featured in Hyperallergic, Art in America, VICE Magazine, Southwest Contemporary, and on PBS.
+Elder's work has been featured in Hyperallergic, Art in America, Vice, Southwest Contemporary, and on PBS.
 Her writing has been published in Edge Effects Journal, American Scientist, and various exhibition catalogs and research publications.
 Elder has held awarded research positions including Art + Environment Research Fellow at the Nevada Museum of Art, a Polar Lab Research Fellow at the Anchorage Museum, and a Researcher in Residence in the Art and Ecology Program at the University of New Mexico.